YPares/porcupine/README.md

 - `-E`: Don't show the filetypes (extensions) the virtual file accepts
 - `-F`: Don't show the option fields that are contained is this virtual file

+Additionally, `show-tree /data/stuff` will show you only the part of the porcupine tree starting from path `/data/stuff`.

 In the future, we plan on adding new, optional ahead of time sanity checks that could be performed with a specific subcommand, like: